pedrohsouza/nft-preview-card-component/README.md

 ### What I learned

 As the second challenge I've completed from Frontend Mentor, it was a good oportunity to improve my HTML/CSS habilities even further.
-I've implemented some of the feedbacks I've got from the previous chalenge, like putting CSS global variables on the root element.
+I've implemented some of the feedback I've got from the previous chalenge, like putting CSS global variables on the root element.

 ## Author